gromacs/gromacs/docs/reference-manual/special/awh.rst

 where :math:`w_{\mathrm{user}}(\lambda)` is provided by user data and in principle :math:`\rho_0(\lambda)` can be any of the target distributions mentioned above.

+Lastly, it is possible to automatically scale the target distribution (:math:`\rho_0(\lambda)`) based on the AWH friction metric (see section :ref:`awhfriction`).
+This implies scaling the target distribution by the square root of the friction metric (see :eq:`Eq. %s <eqawhsqrtmetric>`),

+.. math:: \rho(\lambda) = \rho_0(\lambda) w_{\mathrm{user}}(\lambda) \sqrt{\det\eta_{\mu\nu}(\lambda)},
+          :label: eqnawhmetricopt

+where :math:`w_{\mathrm{user}}(\lambda)` can be uniform and
+\sqrt{\det\eta_{\mu\nu}(\lambda)} is the square root of the friction metric.
+This scaling of the target distribution, increasing the relative sampling of regions with slower diffusion, should generally lower the statistical error of the estimated free energy landscape.

+This modification is only applied after leaving the initial stage (section :ref:`awhinitialstage`), if applicable, and is performed when updating the target distribution, typically when also updating the free energy.
+The scaling is based on the relative difference of the local friction metric compared to the average friction metric (of points that have a non-zero friction metric).

+If any histograms have not been sampled enough to have a friction metric they will be scaled by the average friction metric, i.e., practically unscaled.
+Insufficient sampling can result in a too low, but still non-zero, friction metric.
+To address that, the scaling down of the target distribution (relative scaling < 1) is based on the local sampling of each point, so that the target distribution of points that have not been sampled much yet will be almost unaffected.
+Furthermore, the scaling can be limited by a maximum scaling factor (:mdp:`awh1-target-metric-scaling-limit`).
+The lower limit of the scaling is the inverse of the maximum scaling factor.

+More information about this scaling can be found in :ref:`193 <reflundborg2023>`.

+Scaling the target distribution based on the friction metric can be combined with Boltzmann or Local-Boltzmann target distributions.
+However, this is generally not recommended, due to the risk of feedback loops between the two adaptive update mechanisms.

 Multiple independent or sharing biases
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~